 Why does everyone hate my job?

 When typing this piece up I realise that the title comes across emotional and concerning.
 Like I’m bothered.
 But the truth is, it really doesn’t bother me.
 Everybody hates my job.
 The only one who loves my job is me.
-I’m Head of Compliance at a Healthcare Recruitment agency.
+I’m Head of Compliance at a Pharmacy Recruitment Agency.

 I’m the annoying one who stops you from sending an illegal worker out to work.
 The one who stops you from sending a criminal into the workplace.
 I’m the one who really gets under your skin and stands in-between the recruiter and that extra bit of commission.